christosLamp/devops1/README.md

 # Django Student Management System
-This is a Simple Student Management System where students can register and make their apply for a course at the same time and after that Secretary may aprove or disaprove their applies.
+This is a Simple Student Management System where students can register and make their apply for a course at the same time and after that Secretary can aprove or disaprove their applies.

 ## Features of this Project